We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

-The thermoplastic polyurethane plates prevent harm to both tire and road.
+The thermoplastic polyurethane plates prevent harm to both tires and the road.
 Each plate is reinforced with steel studs for added grip and friction on the iciest of roads.
 These studs can also efficiently break down icy surfaces as you drive over them.

-Soyond Snow Chains are easy to install.
+Installation of the Soyond Snow Chains is straightforward.
 Just pull each strap taut as you attach it to the tire.
 Like the Snow Sock reviewed above, these chains are easy to store without tangling and can be put on the desired tires without moving the vehicle.

 - Weight: 9.18 lb.